 —Posted by Jim Duffy on April 28, 2017

-… Fishing imposes a self-restraint and patient forbearance upon its advanced devotees which tend to prevent sudden outbursts of feeling.
-It must be admitted, however, that when the largest trout of the day winds the leader about a snag and escapes after a long struggle, or when a large salmon or bass, suddenly, by an unexpected and vicious leap, frees himself from the hook, the fisherman’s code of morals will not condemn the holder of the straightened rod if he impulsively, but with all the gentility at his command, exclaims: ”Damn that fish!”
+“What sense is there in the charge of laziness sometimes made against true fishermen?
+Laziness has no place in the constitution of a man who starts at sunrise and tramps all day with only a sandwich to eat, floundering through bushes and briers and stumbling over rocks or wading streams in pursuit of elusive trout.
+Neither can a fisherman who, with rod in hand, sits in a boat or on a bank all day be called lazy—provided he attends to his fishing and is physically and mentally alert at his occupation.… Fishing imposes a self-restraint and patient forbearance upon its advanced devotees which tend to prevent sudden outbursts of feeling.
+It must be admitted, however, that when the largest trout of the day winds the leader about a snag and escapes after a long struggle, or when a large salmon or bass, suddenly, by an unexpected and vicious leap, frees himself from the hook, the fisherman’s code of morals will not condemn the holder of the straightened rod if he impulsively, but with all the gentility at his command, exclaims: ‘Damn that fish!'”

 NOTE #3: Thanks to reader Rod Russell for alerting me to the fact that there is another connection between Grover Cleveland and the Eastern Shore.
 After Cleveland’s death, his widow remarried and became Frances C. Preston.
 The Prestons then bought a home on the Wye River near Queenstown, up on Kent Island.
 That home is known nowadays as the Bryan-Preston House, and Mr. Russell had a cousin who owned it for a while starting in the 1950s.